Reviews You Can Rely On

 Our Verdict

 The Backcountry Access Float 42 uses BCA's 2.0 system, which skis and carries better than previous incarnations, and feels noticeably less bulky.
 All of the organizational pockets and usable space in this pack make it one of the best for longer tours.
 It's designed with guides, ski patrollers, or multi-day tours in mind.
 The Float 42 is great for hut-to-hut trips and is the perfect sized pack for backcountry professionals, and it has the snow safety gear pocket to prove it.
 Our testers loved the overall design, and it's our go-to for when we need more space, from technical ski descents with ropes involved to multi-day trips.
-See how it measures up versus competitors in our article on the best avalanche airbags.
+See how it measures up versus competitors in our review of avalanche airbags.

 REASONS TO BUY